Home > Glass > Architectural Glass: Leading the Race in the Middle East

 “Thanks to advanced technologies used in modern glass coating and fabrication, the possibilities are now endless, including all glass façades”, says Hodzic.
 Architects and designers are now offered various choices of high-performance architectural glass solutions that can efficiently control light, solar and thermal insulation as well as advance safety and acoustics.
 He adds, many buildings today are designed for mixed-use for more sustainability.
 The time of “one product fits the entire buildings envelope” has evolved.
 Today, there is a trend to use different types of glass on the same building to achieve a more sustainable result without compromising between the requirements for an office, an apartment, and a retail shop.

 The trend of architectural glass is currently through the change in glass colours, combinations, and sizes

 Yehia believes that the limitation is currently reduced with the technology that allows the double glass units to perform as a strong isolation element in the overall fenestration of the building.
-The opening is not anymore the weak points for energy transfer and currently, the glass is playing a major role in protecting the residence from external heat, giving clear vision, and provide an architectural beauty for the building.
+The opening is not anymore the weak point for energy transfer and currently, the glass is playing a major role in protecting the residence from external heat, giving clear vision, and providing architectural beauty for the building.

 Trends Can Be Seen In Architectural Glass In Coming Years

 The pace at which our society is transforming is faster than ever before and it will further accelerate as we are developing new technologies and capabilities, says Hodzic.
 We would like to see our glass help improve lives, facilitate sharing knowledge and have the least possible impact on our environment, creating virtuous cycles of mutual benefit.
 “We believe that to achieve those objectives, glass and building envelopes must become dynamic, interactive and intelligent.
 As we are acquiring new knowledge, we envision upcoming innovation ahead to have further control over light, solar and privacy in fenestration, tailoring it to very unique and specific needs”, points out Hodzic.